 Gaze at a glass-blowing demonstration

-Based inside the former Kingston Powerhouse, Canberra's oldest permanent public building, Canberra Glassworks is a working artist space and showroom that allows you to a take a seat around a studio furnace and peer in on glassblowers working their magic at different times of the day (for a gold coin donation).
+Based inside the former Kingston Powerhouse, Canberra's oldest permanent public building, Canberra Glassworks is a working artist space and showroom that allows you to a take a seat around a studio furnace and peer in on glassblowers working their magic (for a gold coin donation).
 The site is open from Wednesday to Sunday and features a gallery shop, exhibition room, paperweight making workshops and history tours.
 Adjoining the Glassworks' back section is the hip, American-style burger joint, Brodburger.
+Pop in for the giant, flame-grilled burgers that have become a Canberra institution, then relax with a drink at The Dock, located on the leafy foreshore nearby.

-Silo is legendary with locals for its delicious pastries that teem with fruit and flavour, its cheese room and its exquisite breakfast and lunch meals.
+Silo is legendary with locals for its cheese room, exquisite lunch and dinner meals, and delicious pastries that teem with fruit and flavour.
 Spotting a federal politician or a high profile out-of-towner here is commonplace, and it follows that finding a seat isn’t always easy.
 Wander up to Kingston Shops, follow the orange-chequered tiles inside and peruse Silo’s European bistro-style menu.
-Highlights include the Tarte Flamiche (AUD$22), a Flemish-style leek and cheese pastry, as well as the octopus, broad bean and fennel salad with fermented lime (AUD$24).
+Highlights include the Tarte Flamiche, a Flemish-style leek and cheese pastry, as well as the octopus, broad bean and fennel salad with fermented lime.

 Cycle the bridge-to-bridge trail

 Burn off lunch with a gentle five kilometre (3.1 mile) cycle along the popular bridge-to-bridge trail, which can also be undertaken as a walk or run.
-Cycle Canberra delivers bikes directly to your hotel (AUD$45 per day), or you can collect a bike for $5.50 an hour (minimum two hour hire) from one of the bike share stations in the city run by Spinway Canberra.
+Cycle Canberra delivers bikes directly to your hotel, or you can collect a bike from one of the bike share stations in the city run by Spinway Canberra.
 Cruise from Kingston to the nearby King’s Avenue Bridge and make a return journey via Commonwealth Avenue Bridge.
 The trail skirts the lake’s edge and takes in the National Carillion, the National Gallery of the Australia, the High Court of Australia, the National Library, Regatta Point and Commonwealth Park.

 Wind the day down at new literary restaurant Muse.
 Muse is based inside the stylish and modern East Hotel, which also hosts Joe’s Bar, a cool, offbeat Italian restaurant and bar.
 Muse’s shelves hum with a range of new and second-hand books and the space regularly puts on author talks and events from prominent Australian writers such as Tim Winton and Melina Marchetta.
 The restaurant, which took out the city’s LGBTI Business of the Year in 2016, is open for breakfast, lunch and dinner.
-Try its house-smoked and cured duck breast with cauliflower, beetroot chutney, buckwheat and sour cherry jus (AUD$28) with a glass of the Canberra region Sapling Yard Riesling (AUD$12).
+Try its house-smoked and cured duck breast with cauliflower, beetroot chutney, buckwheat and sour cherry jus with a glass of Canberra region wine.

 Make your trip happen